zeek/spicy/doc/autogen/types/bytes-iterator.rst

 .. spicy:operator:: bytes::iterator::Equal bool t:iterator<bytes> <sp> op:== <sp> t:iterator<bytes>

     Compares the two positions.
-The result is undefined if they are not refering to the same bytes value.
+The result is undefined if they are not referring to the same bytes value.

 .. spicy:operator:: bytes::iterator::Greater bool t:iterator<bytes> <sp> op:> <sp> t:iterator<bytes>

     Compares the two positions.
-The result is undefined if they are not refering to the same bytes value.
+The result is undefined if they are not referring to the same bytes value.

 .. spicy:operator:: bytes::iterator::GreaterEqual bool t:iterator<bytes> <sp> op:>= <sp> t:iterator<bytes>

     Compares the two positions.
-The result is undefined if they are not refering to the same bytes value.
+The result is undefined if they are not referring to the same bytes value.

 .. spicy:operator:: bytes::iterator::IncrPostfix iterator<bytes> op: t:iterator<bytes> op:++